 If you have an old credit card that you don’t use anymore, should you keep the account open or close it?

 When it comes to old bank accounts and investment accounts, fewer is better in most cases.
 But credit cards are the opposite.

 Your credit report is made up of five main inputs, and a well-managed credit card can help you with more than one.
 Here’s a quick breakdown of where credit cards can help with your credit score and credit report.

 - Credit utilization: The place you can see the most direct benefit of keeping an old credit card open is your credit utilization ratio.
 Most experts say you should use less than 30% of your available credit across all accounts.
 More open credit means it’s easier to stay below that 30% threshold.
 In reality, the best balance for your credit score and your overall finances is $0!

 - Average age of credit: Lenders look at people who have managed credit well over a long period of time as a lower risk, so the average age of your credit accounts is another factor in your credit score.
 While it matters less than your credit balances, don’t discount the power of an aged account in lifting up your score.

-- Account mix: As long as you always pay on time and in full, more accounts is better.
+- Account mix: As long as you always pay on time and in full, more accounts are better.
 While you shouldn’t go out and open up a new credit card or another loan just to increase your credit score in most cases, keeping one you already have (even if you don’t use it much) is a good way to maintain a diverse set of accounts that demonstrate to credit card companies that you’re responsible.